privacyidea/privacyidea/doc/configuration/token_config.rst

   a `public Algorithm <http://motp.sourceforge.net>`_.
 * :ref:`paper_token` - event based One Time Password tokens that get you list of one time passwords on a sheet of paper.
+* :ref:`questionnaire_token` - A token that contains a list of answered questions.
+During authentication a random question is presented as challenge from the list of answered questions is presented.
+The user must give the right answer.
 * :ref:`email_token` - A token that sends the OTP value to the EMail address of the user.
 * :ref:`four_eyes` - Meta token that can be used to create a